saflamini/payrollApp/README.md

 1) Create front end application to interact with our solidity code.
 2) Create functionality to auto-pay employees based on a chosen, pre-set interval (not just weekly, bi-weekly, etc).
 Ideally this is decentralized and uses a Chainlink oracle.
 3) Support stablecoin payments - likely with Celo or USDC.

+We're also considering additional functionality like automatic handling of tax jurisdiction via additional smart contract functions.
+If we can help users handle crypto tax, it'd be huge.